samumei/ddecompose/README.md

 ## Installation

-You can hopefully soon install the CRAN version of `ddecompose`
+You can install the CRAN version of `ddecompose`

 ``` r
 install.packages("ddecompose")
 ```

-Until now, refer to the latest development version from GitHub:
+Or refer to the latest development version from GitHub:

 ``` r
 install.packages("devtools")